balerum03/smashing-heatmap/README.md

 ## Built With

-- HTML5,
+- HTML5
-- CSS,
+- CSS
-- Stylelint and stickler for linting purpose,
+- Stylelint and stickler for linting purpose
 - html-validator-cli for validate HTML

 ## Live Demo

--  Comming soon
+-  Coming soon

 ## Getting Started